 3. Swiper

-When talking about carousels we can’t forget to talk about Swiper.
+When talking about carousels, we can’t forget about Swiper.
 Swiper has 28K+ stars on GitHub and is one of the best carousels out there.

 Swiper provides RTL support, multi-row slide layouts, and multiple transition effects.
 On top of that, it contains some advanced techniques such as Virtual Slides and “Two-way control”, which allows you to use Swiper as the controller for any number of other Swipers.

-It provides a big variety of options that can be a bit overwhelming at first but that will for sure provide you much more flexibility in case of need.
+It provides a wide variety of options that can be a bit overwhelming at first, but they will definitely give you much more flexibility in case of need.

 Developed by Vladimir Kharlampidi, it’s definitely a carousel to consider.